jskherman/jsk-lecnotes/template.typ

   lol: false,

   // The path to a bibliography file if you want to cite some external works.
-  bibliography-file: none,
+  bibliography_file: none,

   // The article's paper size.
 Also affects the margins.
-  paper-size: "a4",
+  paper_size: "a4",

   // The number of columns to be used in the page
   columns: 1,

   // The text and code font.
 Must be a valid font name.
-  text-font: "Linux Libertine",
+  text_font: "Linux Libertine",
-  code-font: "DejaVu Sans Mono",
+  code_font: "DejaVu Sans Mono",

   // The color of the lecture notes' accent color.
 Must be a valid HEX color.
   accent: "#DC143C",